-The Government of Canada is dedicated to building a strong, green economy by supporting Canadian businesses in the research and development of sustainable clean technologies.
-Canadians are being urged to bring forward new innovative ideas that will lead to the commercialization of important cleantech solutions across all industries because sustainable alternatives help lower Canada’s carbon emissions and reduce industrial waste.
+The Government of Canada is dedicated to building a strong green economy by supporting Canadian businesses in the research and development of sustainable clean technologies with a variety of cleantech funding programs.
+Canadians are being urged to bring forward new innovative ideas that will lead to the commercialization of important cleantech solutions across all industries.

 “Investments in clean technology help harness made-in-Canada sustainable solutions to accomplish two goals at once: create economic opportunities and reduce Canada’s environmental footprint.”